 What happens in this step?
 The onions and celery will fry in the sausage fat and fond built in the first step, solidifying the flavor base we want.

-Melt about 1½ sticks (¾ cup) of butter in the same pan over medium-high heat, scraping the sausage bits off the bottom.
+- To the rendered fat, add 1½ sticks (¾ cup) of butter.
+Set the heat to medium-high and scrape any sausage bits off the bottom.

 What happens in this step?
 Now that we have a foundation built with strong flavors, the sausage and aromatics are added to start building the unique flavors of this recipe.

-Add the sausage back to the pan (plus any liquid that has accumulated in the bowl) along with the bay leaves and about ⅔ of the sage.
+- Add the sausage back to the pan (plus any liquid that has accumulated in the bowl) along with the bay leaves and about ⅔ of the sage.
 Mix well and let it cook for about 10 minutes, stirring often.
+If the sausage mixture is sticking to the pan, reduce the heat and cover the pan.

 Prepare and add the oysters (or "Ersters" as Aunt Dorothy used to say)